keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 layout: post
 author: keiran
 title: "The Oxygen Apocalypse: how symmetry saves us from the flames"
-description: "📖 15 min read • Cyanobacteria captured light to break a quantum law, unpicking the electron pair, and extinguished ancient life"
+description: "📖 15 min read • Cyanobacteria captured light to break a quantum law, unpicking the electron pair, and extinguished ancient life in the process"
 published: false
 category: oxygen
 tags: